okta/okta-oidc-android/README.md

     client.getSessionClient().clear();
 ```

-After this the user is logged out.
+After this the user is signed out.

 ## Using the Tokens